PEANUT BUTTER IS GREEN

 A common surprise for colour-blind people is the discovery that peanut butter is in fact not green.

-Colourblindness is typically only discussed by doctors, teachers, and woefully misinformed internet personalities.
-This film will take a different approach.
-Our focus will be the lived experience of colourblindness—showing what it's like to navigate daily life with this visual impairment.
+While colour blindness is often discussed only by medical professionals, educators, and misinformed internet personalities, this film will take a different approach.
+Our focus will be the lived experience of colour blindness—showing what it's like to navigate daily life with this visual impairment.

-We'll achieve this by filming conversations with a diverse group of colourblind people.
-Each participant will have different types and severities of colourblindness, along with varied careers, hobbies, and backgrounds.
-We'll explore their individual stories, highlighting what makes their experiences uniquely interesting and challenging.
-This will provide a more holistic and inclusive glimpse into the colourblind experience.
+Through filming conversations with a diverse group of colourblind people, we'll explore the experiences of individuals with different types and severities of colour blindness, varied careers, hobbies, and backgrounds.
+Their individual stories will highlight uniquely interesting and challenging perspectives, providing a more holistic and inclusive view of the colourblind experience.

 H1UM9EP6.jpg